 Slowly, Mindo became known in the international scientific community as an area incomparably rich in biodiversity.
-Efrain began as a naturalist guide to the scientists and few tourists that passed through.
-His interest and knowledge in botany and ornithology grew, leading him to guide all over Ecuador.
-By the late '90s Mindo's name was more common in international birdwatching circles.
-Since the declaration made by Birdlife international in 1997 of the Mindo area as an International Important Bird Area (IBA) this town has become an ecotourism destination.
+By the late '90s Mindo's name was more common in international birdwatching circles, mostly since the declaration made by Birdlife international in 1997 of the Mindo area as an International Important Bird Area (IBA).

-These days Efrain continues to dedicate much of his time and efforts to the community of Mindo.
-He is currently involved in the city planning commission, working to ensure that growth and development in the Mindo area continues in a positive and non-destructive direction.
-As local elections draw near, Efrain is also participating in the formation of a new political movement that holds conservation and sustainable development as a non-negotiable priority.
+These days Efrain continues to dedicate much of his time and efforts to the community of Mindo, as part of the city planning commission and working to ensure that growth and development of the area continues in a positive and non-destructive direction.
+In addition, both Efrain and Molly are members in the local chapter of the Northwest Tourism Council of Ecuador.

-With a long history of service and local knowledge, Molly and Efrain have spent years making Casa Divina Lodge a comfortable, conscientious and enjoyable destination for those interested in appreciating and learning about this special corner of the world.
+With a long history of service and local knowledge, Molly and Efrain have spent years making Casa Divina Lodge a comfortable, conscientious and enjoyable destination for those interested in appreciating and learning about this unique place in the cloud forest.